drytoastman/scorekeeperts/ui/public/markdown/onsite.md

 the local WiFi for your event.
 The WiFi name is usually related to the club running the event.
 There may be multiple WiFi networks onsite:

 1. at the timing van which provides results
 2. possibly one at registration which allows you to create a profile and cars

-**<span style='color:red'>
-Note: You may need to disable cellular data or switch to airplane mode and then enable Wifi for some of the following things to work
+**Note: You may need to disable cellular data or switch to airplane mode and then enable Wifi for some of the following things to work** {.warning}
-</span>**

 ## Results